Aspirus Wausau Residency Curriculum

 The Aspirus Wausau Family Medicine Center (FMC) serves as a resident’s educational home.
 Learning experiences are incorporated into clinical experiences using one-on-one teaching environments that take place in multiple settings.

 The curriculum evolves to meet ACGME requirements and the needs of the residents in the changing environment of medicine today.
-Each resident is encouraged to be an independent learner with an ability to direct his/her educational needs and goals through curriculum that allows residents to individualize portions of their own experience.
+The program recently implemented tracks so rotations are tailored to resident’s chosen interest in inpatient, outpatient, combination inpatient/outptaient, or OB.
+Each resident is further encouraged to be an independent learner with an ability to direct his/her educational needs and goals through curriculum that allows residents to individualize portions of their own experience.

 Wausau’s program year is divided up into 13 four-week blocks.
 Highlights include: